 12. Paris & Grenoble, France

-And last but not least, on December 23rd, I headed to Grenoble (Greh-knob), France to see my friend Gwen (she blogs at Ad-French-Ures: Grenoble) and spend Christmas with her and her new friends and “family” there.
+And last but not least, on December 23rd, I headed to Grenoble (Greh-knob), France to see my friend Gwen and spend Christmas with her and her new friends and “family” there.
 I stayed until December 30th, 2014 and had a fantastic time exploring the city and navigating the French language a bit better with my amazing translator! 😉 It was definitely interesting to spend the holiday away from home but I felt right at home with Gwen and her friends from the start.
-I did miss speaking Spanish terribly and while using English to communicate was fine, I wanted to be able to communicate through cultures sometimes and English didn’t always help.
+I did miss speaking Spanish terribly and while using English to communicate was fine, I wanted to be able to communicate through the foreign languages I knew.
 At any rate, I was so happy to be near the mountains, see snow, drink warm beverages, eat amazing Italian and French food (and comfort food at Christmas) and learn how people in another part of the world live and celebrate the holidays.
-More posts on all those things I listed soon!

 Where did you go last year?
 Were we in any of the same places at the same time?
 Tell me about it in the comments below!